TypeCSV/Core/README.md

 npm install @typecsv/core
 ```

 The core library (in this repo) has everything you need to define your own schemas & parse .csv strings.
+Keep reading for more info on third-party schema installation & use.

+## Usage

+There are two steps involved in using TypeCSV - defining (or installing) a schema, and then parsing a .csv file or string with that schema.

+### Installing a Schema

-If you're parsing a commonly-used .csv file, you might benefit from searching for a pre-defined schema in the [TypeCSV Schemas](https://github.com/typecsv/schemas) repo.
+If you're parsing a commonly-used .csv file, start by searching for a pre-defined schema in the [TypeCSV Schemas](https://github.com/typecsv/schemas) repo.
 If you find one that works for you, you can install it from npm:

 For instance, this is how you'd install the schema to parse the [FDIC's Failed Bank List](https://catalog.data.gov/dataset/fdic-failed-bank-list).